 Manage Funds dropdown is a place where you Add Funds, Withdraw Funds and view your Payment History.

-Help button is where you find answers to any questions you may have and reach our support team by opening a ticket.
+Help button is where you find answers to any questions you may have and reach our support team.

 Add Funds button is the quickest way to top up your trading account.
 Notice, you only see this button when you are logged in and have at least one LIVE account.